 As this guide is intended to help out new players who are reading my blog, I will mostly stick to MTU Hunting-related terminology for the time being.
-An alternative for more EVE-related jargon-busting can be found at EVE Acronyms.
+An alternative for more EVE-related jargon-busting can be found here.

 Words & Phrases

 Awox – To infiltrate a corporation/alliance and bring it to it’s knees from within.

 Blap – To kill someone or something quickly.